OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 PROS

-• Great foot protection that’s suitable for all types of weather
+• Great foot protection that’s suitable for casual walks

 • Large selection of sizes, including both wide feet and children’s sizes